Umee (UMEE) Price Hits $0.0009 on Major Exchanges

-Umee (UMEE) traded 0.2% lower against the U.S. dollar during the 1-day period ending at 23:00 PM Eastern on October 18th.
-One Umee token can now be bought for $0.0009 or 0.00000001 BTC on popular exchanges.
-Umee has a market capitalization of $3.82 million and approximately $93,036.40 worth of Umee was traded on exchanges in the last 24 hours.
-In the last seven days, Umee has traded down 3.5% against the U.S. dollar.
+Umee (UMEE) traded up 5% against the US dollar during the one day period ending at 12:00 PM Eastern on October 19th.
+Umee has a total market capitalization of $3.93 million and approximately $94,877.25 worth of Umee was traded on exchanges in the last day.
+One Umee token can currently be purchased for approximately $0.0009 or 0.00000001 BTC on exchanges.
+During the last seven days, Umee has traded down 3.1% against the US dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.